immersive-arts/Sparck2_Documentation/docs/reference/nodes/Beamer.md

 It has a calibration mode to find the orientation and lense properties (extrinsic and intrinsic transformations) of the projector.

+It uses the opencv [camera calibration](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html) method to calculate the tranformation and projection matrix of a projector.

+For this to work the node needs a calibration model (3D object) and a set of manually set calibration vertices that correspond to points on the calibration model.

+!!! example "Tutorial: Beamer Calibration"
+    The Tutorial [Beamer Calibration](../../start/tutorials/02_Calibration/calibration.md) walks you through the calibration process step-by-step.

+##
 <figure markdown>
 ![Beamer Node](../../assets/images/nodes/Beamer.png){ width="300" }
 </figure>